emmmwinama/Timer/README.md

 # android-mini-timer
-Android mini countdown for learning purposes.
+Mini android countdown app used for learning android development.